dvsa/mes-mobile-app/README.md

 - `ionic serve`

 #### Serve with local data
 - `npm run serve:local` (This will take the files in `/mock/` and serve them.
-You can edit them in `src/assets/mock` after running the command, this will live reload the UI with the new updated mock data)
+You can edit them in `src/assets/mock` after running the command, this will live reload the UI with the new updated mock data.
+To point the app to different mock data, edit the `environment/environment.local.ts` file)

 ### Mac users